Momal Sheikh: Personal life

-She is the daughter of actor Javed Sheikh and Zinat Mangi and sister of Shehzad Sheikh, niece of Behroze Sabzwari and Saleem Sheikh and cousin of Shehroz Sabzwari.
-She is married to Nader Nawaz.
+She is the daughter of actor Javed Sheikh and Zeenat Mangi and sister of Shahzad Sheikh, niece of Behroze Sabzwari and Saleem Sheikh and cousin of Shahroz Sabzwari.
+She is of Punjabi descent from father's side and Sindhi descent from mother's side.
+She is married to Muhammad Nadir.
 They have a son named Ibrahim.
 Momal Sheikh announced the birth of her daughter who was born on 20 August 2020.

 Career

 She has worked in television serials such as Mirat Ul Uroos on Geo TV.
 She made her Bollywood film debut with Happy Bhaag Jayegi.